 User Name, Password, & DMACC ID Number

-Upon acceptance to DMACC, students are emailed and mailed their DMACC user name, DMACC ID Number, a temporary PIN (Personal Identification Number), and password.
-It is important for students to remember this information as it provides them access to DMACC-networked computers, the Web Info System, my.dmacc.edu and DMACC coursework via Blackboard.
-For assistance, visit www.dmacc.edu/helpdesk or call 515-965-7300.
+Upon acceptance to DMACC, students are emailed and mailed their DMACC user name, DMACC ID Number and a password.
+It is important for students to remember this information as it provides them access to DMACC-networked computers, Banner Self Service, my.dmacc.edu and DMACC coursework via Blackboard.
+For assistance, visit techsupport.dmacc.edu or call 515-965-7300.

 USER NAME: The User Name, usually the student’s first initial, middle initial and last name (example: djsmith) is used in conjunction with a password to log on to DMACC computers and access myDMACC.
 If the student has a common name, then a number is usually assigned at the end of the User Name (example: djsmith23).

 PASSWORD: For new students, usernames and passwords are generated upon acceptance.
 For returning students, network accounts are re-created one to two business days after registering for credit classes.

 DMACC ID NUMBER: DMACC issues students a randomly generated identification number called the DMACC ID Number.
 This number is confidential and should be protected in the same manner as a Social Security number.

 NOTE: DMACC personnel will send all email correspondence to the student’s DMACC email address.